 - Select the portfolio items you want to use, then click Add to Plan.

-You can sort the columns on the portfolio item picker.
+You can search for a portfolio item in whole or part by ID, name, parent ID, or project name.
+You can also sort the columns on the portfolio item picker.

 A portfolio item's preliminary estimate value is used to calculate percent capacity.
 If there is a value for refined estimate, that value is used instead.